semeano/ng-dropdown-multiselect-pair/README.md

 - When an item isn't selected, it shows a "cross" glyphicon;
 - 'active' class added to the main container so you know when the dropdown list is opened or not (only if you don't use the alwaysOpened setting);
 - Option (noSeparators) to do not show separators.
+- Added classes (icon-check and icon-uncheck) for the check and uncheck glyphicons, if you don't want to use bootstrap

 ###Install